markmusic27/learning/typescript/notes/type_annotations_&_inference.md

 console.log(multipleTypeVariable);
 ```

 The `|` pipe key is like the or operator when using type annotations.
-It allows you to tell TS to accept the types that you imput within the type annotation. _For example: we are telling TS to accept booleans or number for `multipleTypeArray` in the example._
+It allows you to tell TS to accept the types that you imput within the type annotation. _For example: we are telling TS to accept booleans or number for `multipleTypeArray` in the example_.